Saving Money on Food

 Spanish

 The WIC program is for infants, children under the age of 5, and pregnant, postpartum, and breastfeeding women.
 As with SNAP, food money is transferred to a purchase card.
-Unlike SNAP, though, the e-WIC card can buy only certain brands of especially healthy foods: milk or yogurt, infant formula, baby food, eggs, cereal, fruits and vegetables, and beans or peanut butter.
+Unlike SNAP, though, the e-WIC card can buy only certain brands of especially healthy foods: milk or yogurt, infant formula, baby food, eggs, canned tuna or salmon, cereal, fruits and vegetables, and beans or peanut butter.

 Woman at the checkout line in a grocery store